rust-lang/rfcs/text/0000-eye-of-sauron.md

 ### Step 2 - Adjustment list selection

-Then, we pick the assignment of adjustment lists from the cartesian product of the adjustment list sets - one for each dispatchable argument.
+Then, the best assignment of adjustment lists is picked from the cartesian product of the adjustment list sets - one for each dispatchable argument.

-We pick the first-in-lexicographic-order assignment where there is at least 1 candidate in the candidate set that might apply to that assignment.
+The picked assignment is the first assignment (in lexicographic order) from the cartesian product such that is at least 1 candidate in the candidate set that might apply to that assignment.

 If no such assignment exists, it is a compilation error.

 A candidate might apply to an assignment unless subtyping the candidate's dispatchable argument types with the assignment's respective adjusted dispatchable argument types proves that one of the candidate's predicates can't hold (if the subtyping can't be done, that vacuously proves that the predicates can't hold).